SouthernMethodistUniversity/dhri/docs/dh.md

    * How did it change as the project was worked on?
 Whose labor was necessary for the project to be successful?
    * Which of those are made visible or acknowledged in the final?

-    **In our first synchronous session, we are going to take some of the questions raised in *How did they make that?* and look at some DH projects to see if we can tell how *did* they make that?
+    **In our first session, we are going to take some of the questions raised in *How did they make that?* and look at some DH projects to see if we can tell how *did* they make that?
 What choices did they make?
 Why do we think they made those choices?**

 # The following is what we will do in our synchronous session

-# Introductions
+## Introductions
 * Draw your interests/area of study.
 We will go around the room and share.
 We will revisit this drawing throughout the week.